 Wait, I didn’t want him picking me up here; my mind tried to address practicality.
 I didn’t want to haul my gear, my clothes, my food, and anything else I couldn’t think of at that moment to the office with me tomorrow.
 I forced myself to stop the stream of planning running away in my mind and find a way to tell him not to come here.

 “I should be home by five forty-five.
 Three nineteen east Corbin.
 The entrance is on the side by the driveway.”
 That ought to work.

 With no acknowledgment beyond what may have been a nod, he turned and left, allowing a bit of rain to make its way inside the office and appear as the only remnant that he had even been there.
 Tomorrow.
 I was going camping tomorrow with the Lumberjack.
-Had I not just considered going away for the weekend by myself to enjoy the mountains?
+Did I not just consider going away for the weekend by myself to enjoy the mountains?
 How coincidental!
 Well, this was not what I had in mind, but camping with someone more experienced might be educational as well.
 I chuckled quietly – who was I kidding?
 This was not an educational opportunity.